tbaptista/pacman/README.rst

 Acknowledgments
 ---------------
+Inspiration for the use of Pac-Man for an AI course came from UC Berkley CS188 Intro to AI. (http://ai.berkeley.edu/project_overview.html)

-Inspiration and reference for the creation of this Pac-Man clone came from:
+Reference for the creation of this Pac-Man clone came from:

 - Pac-Man a tribute project by Shaun Williams (http://pacman.shaunew.com)
 - The Pac-Man Dossier by Jamey Pittman (http://home.comcast.net/~jpittman2/pacman/pacmandossier.html)